Stepcraft D.840 is a CNC router from the brand Stepcraft CNC systems that is very popular among hobbyists.

 It is basically a swimming pool for your workpiece, where it can cool down while it is being cut.

 The milling bath will replace the bed on the D.840 and you can fill it with water or other liquid.

 It is a good accessory for cutting plexiglass, thermoplastics, carbon, and aluminum.

-Additionally, the bath will also prevent the dust and debris from spreading and it also improves the life of the end mills you use.
+Additionally, the bath will also prevent the dust and debris from spreading and it also improves the life of the router bits or end mills you use.

 You can purchase it from the official website of STEPCRAFT for around $320.